Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 The initial stage of the disease is divided into two types - with regurgitation (blood reflux) and without it.
 Doctors distinguish the following degrees of pathology:

 • Zero.
-The valves only flex, but do not diverge, so there is no return of blood.
+The valves only bend, but do not diverge, so there is no return of blood.

 • First.
 With prolapse of the anterior leaflet of the mitral valve of the 1st degree, a slight divergence of the valve flaps is observed, which causes the blood to turn back.